About Philip N. Knutson

 The Knutson Endowment is for students, chaplains, faculty, staff, and administrators at ELCA colleges or universities; colleges and universities with Lutheran Campus Ministry programs; or other projects addressing the mission of the endowment.
 Grants typically range from $1,000 to $10,000.

-The application deadline has been extended to April 15.
+The application deadline is March 30.
 The Knutson Board will meet for discussion and to consider applications in April.
 Final notification will be sent to recipients in May.

 Applications for projects beginning prior to June 1 will not be considered.
 The board funds program components other than travel, lodging, and food.